The new arithmetic paper in the 2016 national tests

 - Multiplication of a single-digit number by a one-digit decimal (e.g. 0.6 x 8)

 Implications for Schools

-Obviously all schools will need to pay close regard to the new expectations of the curriculum, but also to the opportunities they give to children to meet questions in the context-free form that will become the norm in the new arithmetic tests.
+Obviously all schools will need to pay close regard to the new expectations of the curriculum, but also to the opportunities they give to children to meet questions in the context-free form that will become the norm in the new arithmetic papers.